brandon-rhodes/python-patterns/pythonic/prebound-methods/index.rst

 The most primitive approach
-to sharing state between a pair of module-level callables is to write a pair of functions that manipulate data that is also stored at the top level of the module.
+to sharing state between a pair of module-level callables is to write a pair of functions that manipulate data that’s also stored next to them at the top level of the module.

-Imagine that we want to offer a simple random number generator.
+Imagine that we ourselves want to offer a simple random number generator.
 It returns, in an endless loop, the numbers between 1 and 255 in a fixed pseudo-random order.
-We also want to offer a simple routine for resetting the state of the generator — which is important both for writing tests that use random numbers as well as reproducing simulation output that’s driven by pseudo-randomness.
+We also want to offer a simple ``set_seed()`` routine for resetting the state of the generator — which is important both for writing tests that use the random numbers, as well as reproducing simulation output that’s driven by its pseudo-randomness.
-If Python only allowed us to write plain functions, then we might store the shared seed as a module global name that our functions would directly access and modify:
+If Python only allowed us to write plain functions, then we might store the shared seed as a module global that our functions would directly access and modify:

 .. literalinclude:: random8_with_globals.py